MGM/UA Premiere Network: Distribution and affiliation agreements

 By the summer of 1984, the network had signed affiliation agreements with eight television stations in large markets.
 100 television stations were signed as affiliates by October 1984, with the planned launch pushed back and set for November 10 of that year.
 Among these stations were WPIX in New York, KTLA in Los Angeles and WGN in Chicago.
 Other stations affiliated included KMPH-TV in Fresno, KTMA in Minneapolis, KCPQ in Seattle, KCAU in Sioux City, WTTG in Washington, D.C.

-According to Lawrence E. Gershman, it only took two or three months to line the affiliates up because hey are hungry for product and recognize this was a situation where everybody won.
+According to Lawrence E. Gershman, it only took two or three months to line the affiliates up because they are hungry for product and recognize this was a situation where everybody won.
 In other words, they could sell their advertising spots for more money than they could have if the movies had already appeared on network television.
 The independent stations get the films for no charge during that first month.
 Instead of paying a fee, the stations agree to relinquish 10 1/2 (of 23) advertising minutes to MGM/UA, so that the studio can sell those advertising spots itself.
 Also, each station agreed to run 75 on the air promotional spots announcing the MGM/UA Premiere Network.

 The Premiere Network was distributed in part by LBS Communications.